 Presentation materials will be shared in advance.
 Each live webinar presentation will include a captivating opening video, class screen sharing, interactive Q&A, polling and live social media engagement efforts.

 The next Leading Conversations webinar will be in June 2015.

 Responding to the Looming Faculty Shortage in Allied Dental Education

 Tuesday, April 28, 2015, Noon - 1:00 p.m.
 Eastern Time

 This webinar provided an overview of current data regarding the current and predicted faculty workforce in allied dental education.
 It discussed the need for mentoring faculty and explore successful mentoring programs for faculty to become our future leaders.

 Protecting Oral Health in the HIV/AIDS Community: Academic Dental Institutions and the Ryan White Program

 Tuesday, February 24, 2015, Noon - 1:00 p.m.
 Eastern Time

-This webinar will discuss the critical role academic dental institutions play in providing dental care to the HIV/AIDS community through the HIV/AIDS Dental Programs, and will explore both the financial and administrative challenges faced by dental program grantees and future opportunities to strengthen the Ryan White HIV/AIDS dental programs.
+This webinar discussed the critical role academic dental institutions play in providing dental care to the HIV/AIDS community through the HIV/AIDS Dental Programs, and explored both the financial and administrative challenges faced by dental program grantees and future opportunities to strengthen the Ryan White HIV/AIDS dental programs.